 energy charges means charges for the supply of energy, which are set out in your OVO Energy Plan.

-energy laws means national and State and Territory laws and Rules relating to energy and the legal instruments made under those laws and Rules (including the National Energy Retail Law).
+energy laws means national and State and Territory laws and Rules relating to energy and the legal instruments made under those laws and Rules (including the National Energy Retail Law, Electricity Industry Act or the Gas Industry Act.).

 exported electricity means electricity generated by your solar system but not consumed by you and then supplied through the supply point into the distribution network.